Siteglide/documentation/cms/file-manager/optimising-images-natively-with-cloudflare/image-transformations-reference.md

 <summary>path - required - String</summary>

 (This is the same type of parameter as is used in the `img_url` include tag.
-In most cases the `img` include tag will directly pass this value to all of the `img_url` tags inside its layout.)\
+In most cases the `img` include tag will directly pass this value to all of the `img_url` tags inside its layout.)
-\

 The path to your image.
 This should be a relative path to your image in File Manager, relative to the assets folder (File Manager's root).
-It should include the original file extension e.g. .jpg\
+It should include the original file extension e.g. .jpg

-\
-It should not start with:\
+It should not start with:
-\- A leading forward slash `/`\
+- A leading forward slash `/`
-\- `/assets`\
+- `/assets`
-\- `marketplace_builder`
+- `marketplace_builder`

-If you have a path to an image in a Liquid variable, for example if using data from a WebApp, you can set the value of path directly to this variable without using quotes.\
+If you have a path to an image in a Liquid variable, for example if using data from a WebApp, you can set the value of path directly to this variable without using quotes.
-\

 This is the same format as you may have been familiar using before an `| asset_url` Liquid filter.&#x20;

 </details>